-Are you coming from an “unlisted country”?
-If so, your pet will need a rabies antibody test, known as a titer.
+If you come from an "unlisted country," your pet will need a rabies antibody test, also known as a titer.
 In this case, you must follow the below steps:

-- Microchip and rabies vaccination (at least 30 days old prior to blood draw)
+- Microchip and rabies vaccination (at least 30 days old before blood draw)

-- You must wait 90 days after the blood draw (assuming a passing result) before completing export paperwork
+- Before completing export paperwork, you must wait 90 days after the blood draw (assuming a passing result).

 Find out if your origin country is listed here.